tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 Sitting on the path next to the Arkansas River waiting for the shop to open, a guy walking his dog walked up and asked if I was touring.
 I immediately recognized his voice and I asked if his name was Matt and he said yes.
+That made 2/3s of the JRA team.
 I told him that I was sorry that I did not have any maple flavored jelly beans.
 I told my derailleur story and we talked about riding the CT Marshall Pass.

-Bought a Therm-a-Rest Z Lite Sleeping Pad at Salida Mountain Sports.
+I bought a Therm-a-Rest Z Lite Sleeping Pad at Salida Mountain Sports.
 It is a full length pad, so I immediately pulled out my knife and cut off a third of it and handed it back to the saleslady.
 She asked what she should do with it.
 I said "make it a dog bed".
 I had no need for